mitre/fhir-exercises/Exercise_4/docs/part-3.md

 FHIR® IGs are typically published on the web after they are generated.

-??? note "For more information on the general process for IG creation, continue here"
+??? example "For more information on the general process for IG creation, continue here"
     * FHIR® has a specific process for publishing IG available here: [https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation)

     * FHIR® also includes the `ImplementationGuide` resource: a single resource that defines the logical content of the IG, along with the important entry pages into the publication, so that the logical package that the IG represents, so that the contents are computable.